PSE IN MONTANA:

 HISTORY

 Puget Sound Energy has been a partner in Montana's energy economy dating back to the 1970s and construction of the Colstrip Power Plant.
 Over the years, PSE’s support of Montana’s energy economy has been robust.
 PSE has purchased millions of tons of Montana coal, which has resulted in hundreds of millions in contributions to the Montana Coal Trust Fund for the benefit of all Montanans.
-PSE has also contributed over $357 million in property taxes and more than $35 million in taxes related to wholesale energy transactions and electrical energy to the state of Montana in the last 30+ years alone.
+PSE has contributed more than $270 million in property taxes and taxes related to wholesale energy transactions and electrical energy in the last 25+ years alone.

 PLANNING FOR THE FUTURE: